 \section{Introduction}

 \IEEEPARstart{S}{ound} event localization and detection (SELD) is a task to detect the presence of individual sound events and localize their arriving directions.
 Humans can correctly identify and localize multiple sound events overlapping both temporally and spatially in an audio signal, but it is very challenging for machines.
-However, effective SELD is of great importance in many applications.
-For instance, SELD-enabled robots are able to perform search and rescue missions when detecting the presence of a fire, an alarm, or a scream, and localizing them.
-In teleconferences, an active speaker can be recognized and tracked, making it possible to use beamforming techniques for enhancing speech and for improving automatic speech recognition (ASR) \cite{wang1997voice,swietojanski2014convolutional}.
+Effective SELD is of great importance in many applications.
+For instance, SELD-enabled robots can perform search and rescue missions when detecting the presence of a fire, an alarm, or a scream, and localizing them.
+In teleconferences, an active speaker can be recognized and tracked, making it possible to use beamforming techniques to enhance speech and to improve automatic speech recognition (ASR) \cite{wang1997voice,swietojanski2014convolutional}.
 Intelligent homes and smart cities can also employ SELD for acoustic scene analysis and audio surveillance \cite{valenzise2007scream,foggia2015audio}.

-To solve the SELD problem, two key issues denoted as sound event detection (SED) and sound source localization (SSL) have to be addressed.
+The SELD problem consists of two key issues denoted as sound event detection (SED) and sound source localization (SSL).
 SED aims to recognize individual sound events in an audio sequence together with their onset and offset times.
-Early SED methods \cite{heittola2010audio,mesaros2010acoustic,heittola2013context} were developed from the ASR field, with Gaussian mixture model (GMM) and hidden Markov model (HMM) used for acoustic modeling.
+Early SED methods \cite{heittola2010audio,mesaros2010acoustic,heittola2013context} came from the ASR field, with Gaussian mixture models (GMM) and hidden Markov models (HMM) used for acoustic modeling.
 However, when overlapping events occur, the detection results were often unsatisfactory.
-Non-negative matrix factorization (NMF) based algorithms were used to learn a dictionary of basis vectors and then separate sound sources \cite{gemmeke2013exemplar,mesaros2015sound,komatsu2016acoustic}.
+Non-negative matrix factorization (NMF) based algorithms were used to learn a dictionary of basis vectors and then separate sound sources \cite{gemmeke2013exemplar,mesaros2015sound}.
 Nevertheless, this method is not robust in noisy environments.
-Recently, deep neural network (DNN) architectures in various forms have been successfully employed for SED.
-Feed-forward neural network was used for sound event classification, which greatly outperformed support vector machines (SVM) in low signal-to-noise ratio (SNR) levels \cite{mcloughlin2015robust}.
-Convolutional neural network (CNN) \cite{piczak2015environmental,zhang2015robust,phan2016robust} and recurrent neural network (RNN) \cite{wang2016audio,parascandolo2016recurrent,hayashi2017duration} were also adopted for SED task.
-Capsule neural network (CapsNet) \cite{sabour2017dynamic} which was proposed for image classification, was used to separate individual sound events from overlapped mixture by selecting the most representative spectral features of each sound event \cite{vesperini2019polyphonic,liu2018capsule}.
-State-of-the-art results for SED task were achieved by convolutional recurrent neural network (CRNN) \cite{cakir2017convolutional,adavanne2018sound,cao2019polyphonic}, a recently published architecture which combined CNN, RNN, and DNN together.